TaisVe/Week_3_Project/README.md

 ## Methodology

 ### Data Cleaning
--Verified uniformity of column names (lowercase and underscores if necessary) -Created new columns for better comparison of the two datasets -Added the year of wine to first dataset; extracted from title column -Added the variety to the second dataset; extracted from the name column -Checked for duplicated bottles of wine, not necessarily duplicated rows -Checked for null values
+- Verified uniformity of column names (lowercase and underscores if necessary)
+- Created new columns for better comparison of the two datasets
+   - Added the year of wine to first dataset; extracted from title column
+   - Added the variety to the second dataset; extracted from the name column
+- Checked for duplicated bottles of wine, not necessarily duplicated rows
+- Checked for null values

 ### Data Transformation
--Combined 4 datasets divided by type of variety (red, white, rosé and sparkling) from Vivino into one main dataset -After analyzing the two datasets seperately, we merged them by winery, variety, year and country
+- Combined 4 datasets divided by type of variety (red, white, rosé and sparkling) from Vivino into one main dataset
+- After analyzing the two datasets seperately, we merged them by winery, variety, year and country

 ### Data Analysis
--Used descriptive statistics to understand the central tendencies and dispersion in each dataset -Identify the top values for categorical columns -Get the average and standard deviation for numerical columns -Compared the points and ratings in the merged data to identify any correlation
+- Used descriptive statistics to understand the central tendencies and dispersion in each dataset
+   - Identify the top values for categorical columns
+   - Get the average and standard deviation for numerical columns
+- Compared the points and ratings in the merged data to identify any correlation

 ## Conclusions